 As one of the top river guides in Ontario, I get asked the question “where can I fish on the Credit River?”
-I know the credit river better than most anglers since I have fished it for 36 years and have guided just about ever foot of it from Orangeville to Lake Ontario.
+I know the credit river better than most anglers since I have fished it for 36 years and these are fishing access spots from Lake Ontario to the Upper Credit River.

 Where Can I Fish On The Credit River?

 Anglers can fish the Credit River at the mouth of the river and up to Erindale park for steelhead and salmon all year long.
 Fishing the Credit River for trout is best between Inglewood and Alton.
 There may other great fishing spots on the Credit River between the mouth and Orangeville.

 Lets start with fishing the lower Credit River and work our way up the river.

 Anglers can do very well fishing at the mouth of the Credit River for Salmon and steelhead when they are staging or starting to run up the river.

 Anglers can fish off the pier at JJ Plaus Park.

 Anglers can also fish the other side of the river and out into Lake Ontario at J.C.
 Saddington Park.